 Need to level up?

 Computer games are hugely popular (over two and a half billion of us play video games – over 35 million in the UK alone), and later in this course we’ll be examining the huge benefits gaming can have on our wellbeing.
 But the effects of gaming are not always positive.
-In 2018 the World Health Organization (WHO)’s diagnostic manual, the International Classification of Diseases (ICD-11), identified “gaming disorder” as a mental health disorder, and this month the UK National Health Service (NHS) announced the launch of the country’s first specialist gaming addiction clinic.
+In 2018 the World Health Organization (WHO)’s diagnostic manual, the International Classification of Diseases (ICD-11), identified “gaming disorder” as a mental health disorder, and last year the UK National Health Service (NHS) announced the launch of the country’s first specialist gaming addiction clinic.

 A WHO Q&A describes gaming addiction as:

 “a pattern of gaming behavior (‘digital-gaming’ or ‘video-gaming’) characterized by impaired control over gaming, increasing priority given to gaming over other activities to the extent that gaming takes precedence…, and continuation or escalation of gaming despite the occurrence of negative consequences.”